Redwood City, California

 Knowledge, Skills and Abilities:

-- Understanding and commitment to the role and purpose of the community college.
+5. Have an understanding and commitment to the role and purpose of this community college

 Academic employees participate in the State Teachers Retirement System (STRS), a defined-benefit retirement plan through the State of California or they may choose to participate in the STRS Cash Balance program or Social Security.